Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity

 We also have an almost Hermitian structure obtained by a modification of the classical one described in \cite{Atiyah:1978wi},\cite{Woodhouse85}:

-\begin{Prop}{\emph{Almost Hermitian structure on $\PT(M)$}} \mbox{} \\ If $A$ is a definite connection then $\PT(M)$ can be given an almost Hermitian structure on $\PT(M)$, ie a compatible triplet $\left(\Jc_A , \go_A , g_A \right)$ of almost complex structure, 2-form, and a Riemannian metric.
-In general this triplet is neither Hermitian ($\Jc_A$ is not integrable) nor almost Kähler ($\go_A$ is non degenerate but generically not closed). \end{Prop}
+\begin{Proposition}{\emph{Almost Hermitian structure on $\PT(M)$}} \mbox{} \\ If $\bdA$ is a definite connection then $\PT(M)$ can be given an almost Hermitian structure on $\PT(M)$, ie a compatible triplet $\left(\J_A , \go_A , g_A \right)$ of almost complex structure, 2-form, and a Riemannian metric.
+In general this triplet is neither Hermitian ($\J_A$ is not integrable) nor almost Kähler ($\go_A$ is non degenerate but generically not closed). \end{Proposition}

-\begin{proof}\mbox{}\\ We first describe how to construct the almost complex structure $\Jc_A$ on $\PT(M)$ from a definite connection: Because the connection is definite, one can make sense of the square root (we take the positive square root) and inverse of X. Defines $\gS^i = X^{-\frac{1}{2}}{}^{ij} F^j$.
+\begin{proof}\mbox{}\\ We first describe how to construct the almost complex structure $\J_A$ on $\PT(M)$ from a definite connection: Because the connection is definite, one can make sense of the square root (we take the positive square root) and inverse of X. Defines $\gS^i = X^{-\frac{1}{2}}{}^{ij} F^j$.
 By construction $\gS^{i} \W \gS^j \propto \gd^{ij}$.
 It implies that $\gS_{\pi} = \gS^{A'B'} \p_{A'}\p_{B'}$ is simple, $\gS_{\pi} \W \gS_{\pi}=0$.
 We now define the almost complex structure by the requirement that $\gO_A = \gt \W \gS_{\pi}$ be a $(3,0)$-form.
 It makes sense as its kernel, $\{X\; st\; X\id \gO_A=0\}$, is 3 dimensional and thus can be identified with the $(0,1)$-distribution: